Contents

 Sony 55-200mm f/4-5.6 SAM DT

-A cheaper choice that can still produce great results.
+This is a cheaper choice that can still produce great results on the Sony Alpha A330.
 It is not a professional lens, consequently as long as you don’t expect all the bells and whistles, it is a good lens.

 As a mid-range telephoto zoom, it offers an outstanding range for taking photos of children outdoors, sports, and wildlife.